 - Pressure- and temperature sensors in the skin of the forehead stimulate a somato-autonomic reflex (relaxation response) via the trigeminal cranial nerve.1

 - By relaxing the mind and central nervous system, it exerts its main effect of balancing Vata.

 - In addition, it also affects the other two Doshas, Pitta and Kapha.
 In simplistic terms, Vata, Pitta and Kapha can be equated to the nervous, endocrine and immune systems respectively.
 Interestingly, recent studies confirm the effect of Shirodhara on these systems, e.g. a reduction in anxiety, a decrease in the hormone noradrenaline, and enhancement of the immune system.2

 1. Reducing anxiety and insomnia

 Shirodhara is traditionally used for a variety of mental conditions, including anxiety, sleep disorders, stress, headaches and migraines.
-A recent study showed a significant reduction in anxiety levels, which were sustained for at least 3 weeks after completion of the Shirodhara treatments.
-Shirodhara benefits the slow wave sleep states needed for the restorative effect of a good night’s rest.
-It reduces nocturnal awakenings and sleepiness during the daytime, thus resetting our circadian rhythm or inner clock.
+A recent study showed a significant reduction in anxiety levels, which were sustained for at least 3 weeks after completion of the Shirodhara treatments.3 Shirodhara benefits the slow wave sleep states needed for the restorative effect of a good night’s rest.
+It reduces nocturnal awakenings and sleepiness during the daytime4, thus resetting our circadian rhythm or inner clock.